McSteve7/damilola/content/posts/2021-02-22-Product-Discovery/index.md

 [Suggested resource: OKR Templates](https://okrtemplates.com/)

 ### Stay safe - utilize tools for product discovery
 Utilizing software tools to drive product discovery has never been this required.
-Since the coronavirus pandemic hit, we have all found ways to digitize our process and this applies to product discovery as there are a couple of tools that can be helpful in this process.
+Since the coronavirus pandemic hit, we have all found ways to digitize our processes and this applies to product discovery as there are a couple of tools that can be helpful in this process.

 - #### Note-taking:
 &nbsp; [Google docs](https://docs.google.com), [Notion](https://www.notion.so/), [Evernote](https://evernote.com). <br/>